Berlin: a city that will charm you with its cool swagger and inspire you with its wild, creative soul

-- The amazing East Side Gallery: the remnants of the Berlin Wall, painted and turned into an urban art installation, bringing history to life!
+A visit to the East Side Gallery is truly an unforgettable experience, featuring remnants of the Berlin Wall, painted and turned into an urban art installation.

 Berlin is a tolerant city sometimes known as the "Atheist Capital of Europe".
 That being said, Christians, Muslims, and Jews all have communities in the city.
 In fact, Berlin has one of the fastest-growing Jewish communities in the world.
 In Germany, as in some other European countries, publicly denying the events of the Holocaust is illegal.

 Berlin is a heady destination where not only will you never run out of entertainment, but there will never be a shortage of amazing spots to pick and choose from.
 There are various hotels to stay in whilst visiting this German capital city.
 Some of the best places to stay are in the eighteenth-century suburb Spandauer Vorstadt.
 This is a suburb that most locals consider to be the most obvious area to stay in Berlin for its good selection of hostels, hotels and city-centre attractions.

 If you plan on staying a little longer than a few days and prefer a quieter, less touristy neighbourhood, then Prenzlauer Berg is a place designed just for you.
 Lastly, no visit to a new city (especially Berlin) would be complete if you do not get the opportunity to experience the local culture, which is why Kreuzberg makes this list - as it is one of Berlin’s most colourful districts.